-For as long as infographic marketing has been around, marketers have been making a mess of it.
-Sorry, but it’s true.
+For as long as infographic marketing has been around, marketers have been making sloppy infographic mistakes.
+(Sorry, but it’s true.)
 From half-baked ideas to weak production processes, most of the things that sabotage an infographic happen long before you ever hit “publish.”

 We’ve worked with tons of partners, and we’ve noticed that no matter the size, tiny startup or Fortune 500 company, many marketers tend to make the same mistakes in their infographics over and over again.
 Some of these mistakes are unintentional, some are due to a lack of foresight, and some are just plain silly.
 (And, yes, we’ve also been guilty of them.)
 But the truth is that many of these “little” mistakes can greatly affect your infographic’s success.

 How to Avoid the Top 10 Infographic Mistakes

 As a public service, we thought we’d ID the most pervasive issues—and offer up some fixes—to help you better navigate the infographic process in the future.
 So, without further adieu, here are the 10 mistakes to avoid if you want to create an impactful infographic.